 Under GCP, even if a school corporation, etc., to which an investigational institution belongs, establishes a clinical trial review committee, it does not preclude an investigational institution from establishing its own clinical trial review committee.

-However, the original GCP stipulated that only the site of the implementing medical institution was to establish a clinical trial review committee and that only that committee was to be requested to conduct deliberations.
+However, the original GCP stipulated that only the site of the implementing medical institution should establish a clinical trial review committee and that only that committee should be requested to deliberate on the trial.
 The head of the medical institution can select an appropriate committee and request its deliberation.
 This is intended to facilitate the smooth implementation of clinical trials in Japan, and the Central IRB is considered to be a part of this.
 Therefore, when setting up a Clinical Trial Review Committee at individual medical institutions, please make your decision in consideration of the purpose of the GCP revision, which aims to improve the efficiency of clinical trials and reduce the burden on the sponsor and the medical institution (the Clinical Trial Review Committee).

 Answer 2